Anniston, 2015.Even more progress expected in the new year

 Our city was still reeling from a series of 1990s misfortunes when the recession hit.
 Unfortunately, our leaders too often chose insults over solutions.
 By 2012, Anniston, a proud city with a growing list of challenges, had declined further.
 Over the last two years, Anniston’s journey has been characterized by the phrase, “One City, One Vision.”
 That principle encapsulated our biggest challenge: After years — even decades — of divisions and infighting, our first mission was to unite the city around a common vision for the future....

 Read more here.

-The next regular scheduled meeting of the Anniston City Council will be Monday, April 6, 2015 beginning at 5:30 p.m.
-A pre-meeting will begin at 5:00 in the Old Council Chambers at City Hall.
+The next regular scheduled meeting of the Anniston City Council workshop will be Monday, May 9, 2016 at 6:00 p.m. in the Conference Room at City Hall, 1128 Gurnee Avenue.